 Doing Our Part to Keep Asbestos Out of Circulation

-Additionally, pericardial mesothelioma is still not well understood.
-It
+Pericardial mesothelioma is still not well understood.
+Few successful treatment

-is known that pericardial mesothelioma can spread to the lungs, resulting
+It is known that pericardial mesothelioma can spread to the lungs, resulting in

 To speak with someone familiar with pericardial mesothelioma, call (877) 958-7920.